microsoft/pai/docs/user/troubleshooting_job.md

 ### Job is waiting for hours

 In general, jobs of OpenPAI stays in waiting status about 1 minute.
-But if there is no enough resource, a job may stay in waiting status longer.
+But if there is not enough resource, a job may stay in waiting status longer.

 ![waiting](imgs/web_job_list_waiting.png)

 In this case, the job is in queue to wait resource.
 When some jobs complete, this job will get resource to run.
 Another way is to reduce requested resource, so this job may get enough resource easier.

-Notice, there may have more resources than requrested in dashboard of OpenPAI.
+Notice, there may have more resources than requested in dashboard of OpenPAI.
 But resources are distributed on different servers, there may be no server meet the resources requirement for CPU, memory, and GPU all.

 ### Job is running, but no IP address, ports, and GPU assigned

 As the design of OpenPAI, there are two phases to request resources.
 When job is running, it doesn't mean task instances is running.
-If there is no IP address assigned for an task instance, it means the task instance is in this situation.
+If there is no IP address assigned for a task instance, it means the task instance is in this situation.
 If there is enough resource, the task instance can start in seconds.
-If there is no resource, the task instance keep no IP address in longer time.
+If there is no resource, the task instance keeps no IP address in longer time.

 ![noiop](imgs/web_job_detail_noip.png)